MyCryptoHQ/support.mycrypto.com/src/content/accessing-your-wallet/how-to-use-the-parity-signer-with-mycrypto.md

 ![](https://i.imgur.com/TjKQd6s.png)

-You can create multiple accounts by clicking on the "Accounts" button in bottom right hand corner.
+You can create multiple accounts by clicking on the "Accounts" button in the bottom right corner.

 ## Recover an Account

-If you already have a an account created in Parity Signer Mobile App or Parity Wallet (Desktop), you can recover your account by following the instructions below.
+If you already have an account created in Parity Signer Mobile App or Parity Wallet (Desktop), you can recover your account by following the instructions below.

-1. Click on "Accounts" and click on "Recover Account".
+1. Click on "Accounts" and click on "Recover Account."
 2. Enter the account name.
 3. Fill in the recovery words you wrote down when creating the wallet.
 4. Set up a PIN code.

-## Now let's access your account from your phone using MyCrypto!
+## Now Let's Access Your Account from Your Phone Using MyCrypto!

 1. Go to [MyCrypto.com](https://mycrypto.com/account).